SAP-samples/teched2024-DT180/README.md

 - Create your own integration content package the following way:
   - Navigate to Design -> Integrations and APIs
   - Click button Create
-  - Fill field Name with the following content: Session DT180 -pseudonym-
+  - Fill field Name with the following content: Session DT180 -your pseudonym-
-      - -pseudonym- should be a pseudonym or your user ID
+      - -your pseudonym- should be a pseudonym or your user ID
       - Important is that it is not used by anybody else yet
       - We will reuse that pseudonym later on for other objects as well
   - Fill field Short Description with 'Wrapper iFlows for Session DT180', for example
   - Click Save

 Note: Please be aware that you are only allowed to access the SAP Integration Suite in the setup for these exercises.
 There are an S/4 and an IBP system connected and data can be transfered from S/4 to IBP, but you won't be able to access the S/4 and IBP systems.
 The back integration from IBP to S/4 is not supported in this test setup.
-If you have test systems of type S/4HANA Cloud Public Edition and SAP Integrated Buisiness Planning for Supply Chain available and the needed authorizations in both systems to setup the communication you can follow the description in Best Practices Content
+If you have test systems of type Integration Suite, S/4HANA Cloud Public Edition and SAP Integrated Buisiness Planning for Supply Chain available and the needed authorizations in both systems to setup the communication you can follow the description in Best Practices Content
 IBP for demand – demand forecast for SAP S/4HANA Cloud, public edition (78P) (https://me.sap.com/processnavigator/SolS/EARL_SolS-034/2408/SolP/78P)
 This will allow you to go through all the setup steps and run the whole process end to end including the steps needed in S/4 and IBP.
+You also will be able to check the results of the integration in the target system.

 ## Exercises